 American Academy of Family Physicians (AAFP): What you say, and how you say it, matters – why healthcare professionals should recommend HPV vaccine

-Best practices for increasing HPV immunization rates in preteens, teen, and young adults as well as effective informational and educational tools for healthcare professionals to share with patients
+Best practices and educational tools for increasing HPV immunization rates in preteens, teens, and young adults